danielfrg/gcp-llm-retrieval-augmentation/docs/5_cloud_run.md

 # 5. Cloud Run

-We use Cloud Run to host our API.
+Now that we have all the code for our LangChain RetreivalQA agent we take this code and create a Cloud Run API to expose the functionality.

 - All the services are enabled in terraform.
 See the [`cloud-run.tf`](/terraform/cloud-run.tf) file
   - This section of the Terraform requires a